-- A. Emergency installation of environmental protection structures, and undertaking of activities directly associated with the emergency containment and cleanup of oil and/or hazardous materials in wetlands, including the resolution of leaking underground storage tanks, is permissible in accordance with Rule 6.01 provided that such installation or activity is undertaken under the direct supervision of the DEM or federal cleanup personnel, or DEM emergency response personnel.
+- A. Emergency installation of environmental protection structures, and undertaking of activities directly associated with the emergency containment and cleanup of oil or hazardous materials in wetlands, including the resolution of leaking underground storage tanks, is permissible in accordance with Rule 6.01 provided that such installation or activity is undertaken under the direct supervision of Department or federal cleanup personnel or the Department's emergency response personnel.
 During the emergency cleanup, unnecessary alterations of freshwater wetlands shall be prevented to the maximum extent possible, and best management practices for erosion and sediment controls must be initiated and maintained.
-Where applicable, heavy equipment working in wetlands must be placed on mats and other temporary measures must be taken to minimize soil and habitat disturbance.
-Following emergency cleanup, the disturbed area must be stabilized and restored to the satisfaction of the CRMC. - B. The CRMC must be notified of the initiation of emergency environmental cleanup and upon completion of emergency cleanup activities.
+Where applicable, heavy equipment working in wetlands must be placed on mats, and other temporary measures must be taken to minimize soil and habitat disturbance.
+Following emergency cleanup, the disturbed area must be stabilized and restored to the satisfaction of the Department. - B. The Freshwater Wetlands Program must be notified of the initiation of emergency environmental cleanup and upon completion of emergency cleanup activities.